opowell/jtree/doc-pages/server/session-flow.md

 11. Player begins procedure for next stage in session, if any.
 12. Once all players in the group have ended the stage, `Stage.groupEnd(group)` is called.
 13. Group begins procedure for next stage in session, if any.

+When a session is started, all players begin the first app of the session.

 If [`Stage.waitToStart`]{@link Stage#waitToStart} is `true`, no player can start the stage (Step 3) until all players in the group are ready.
 If [`Stage.waitToEnd`]{@link Stage#waitToEnd} is `true`, no player can end the stage (Step 9) until all players in the group are finished.